25 Fancy Words That Will Make You Sound Smarter

 Fancy word for rant

 Try: Diatribe, meaning a nasty (and usually lengthy) tirade, whether spoken or written.
 Are you prone to diatribes when you’re upset?
-Because they are the perfect excuse to use fancy words that the person you’re ranting at may not understand.
-You can also try these old-fashioned words for a vocabulary boost.
+They are the perfect excuse to use fancy words that the person you’re ranting at may not understand.
+Can you tell if these funny words are real or made up?

 Fancy word for mean

 Fancy word for afraid or timid

 Try: Pusillanimous.
-The Wizard of Oz himself uses this one, telling the Scarecrow that “every pusillanimous creature that crawls on Earth or slinks through slimy seas has a brain!”
-Plus, it’s a lot of fun to say.
+The Wizard of Oz himself uses this one, telling the Scarecrow that “every pusillanimous creature that crawls on earth or slinks through slimy seas has a brain!”
+Bonus: It’s a lot of fun to say.
+Who knew you could learn vocab from famous movie quotes?

 Fancy word for brag

-Try: Bloviate, to speak or write in a showy, grandiose way.
+Try: Bloviate to speak or write in a showy, grandiose way.
 You might be guilty of bloviating if you loudly boast about your achievements.
-You might also be guilty of bloviating if you fill your speech with fancy words to make yourself sound smarter—oh, wait.
-Find out the longest word in English.
+You might also be guilty of bloviating if you fill your speech with fancy words to make yourself sound smarter—oh, wait… Did you know that the most complicated word in English is only three letters long?

 Fancy word for overly ornate

 Fancy word for confidence

 Try: Aplomb, meaning total composure and self-assurance.
-If aplomb is something you lack, sprinkling more fancy words into your conversations could give you a boost of confidence.
+If aplomb is something you lack, sprinkling more fancy words into your conversations could give you a boost of confidence (as will these confidence quotes).

 Fancy word for confuse

 Fancy word for meticulous

 Try: Fastidious, meaning excessively particular or demanding, and specifically very concerned about accuracy and detail.
-Bonus: “I’m a fastidious eater” sounds a lot less needy than “I’m a picky eater.”
-Don’t miss these clever jokes that make you sound smart, too.
+Next time a prospective employer asks about your strengths, you can boast about your fastidious attention to detail.
+Don’t miss these clever jokes that make you sound smart too.

 Fancy word for suck-up

 Try: Sycophant, a self-seeking flatterer.
 It’s much easier to call someone out as a suck-up when you’re not actually using the word suck-up.
-One more thing to keep in mind: Always avoid these words and phrases that actually make you sound dumber.
+Next, test out your vocabulary with our Word Power quizzes.